Infinitive: Uses of the infinitive

 The bare infinitive and the to-infinitive have a variety of uses in English.
 The two forms are mostly in complementary distribution – certain contexts call for one, and certain contexts for the other; they are not normally interchangeable, except in occasional instances like after the verb help, where either can be used.

-The main uses of infinitives (or infinitive phrases) are as follows:
+The main uses of infinitives (or infinitive phrases) are varied:

-As complements of other verbs.
-The bare infinitive form is a complement of the dummy auxiliary do, most modal auxiliary verbs, verbs of perception like see, watch and hear (after a direct object), and the verbs of permission or causation make, bid, let, and have (also after a direct object).
-The to-infinitive is used after many transitive verbs like want, aim, like, fail, etc., and as an object complement of a direct object regarding verbs like want, convince, aim, etc.